BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the concept.

+#### **Make Things Systematic**

+My idea to write a book about coping with distractions whilst actually coping with distractions is turning out to be quite successful.
+The book exists.
+And it is gradually growing.
+I’ve slightly eased up on my original criteria of spending 10 minutes creating every other day.
+I allow myself a bit more than 10 minutes if I write whilst having my morning walk.

+The question is why a long-standing recidivist like myself can keep up a regular pattern like this?

+I think one of the biggest things is that there’s a very low barrier of entry to putting in one of my 10 minute sessions.
+I just pull up a text editor, and start writing against the clock.
+I can then have my new bit of content added to the book in less than a minute at the end of the session.
+And it is then done.

+This isn’t just efficient.
+It’s also motivating.

+So can I use this discovery in other areas of my life?
+The key points about making it easy to get started and having a clear and point in mind aren’t as easy to apply to other things I do.
+What I need to do is split tasks down into stages that take in the region of 10 minutes.
+If I can make things systematic, I think I can make much more progress.

 #### **CPD**

 Like a lot of people I have a CPD record as part of my job.
 I’ve only been doing it for about 10 years and I only started taking it seriously for the last 3.
 I’m old enough to think of systematically recording your continuous professional development as something that’s a bit of a new thing.
 But I imagine that younger people regard it as just one of those things.